Adult Learn-to-Play Analysis

 Re-Engage Lapsed Ticket Buyers

-A subset of matched participants previously purchased Ducks tickets but have since stopped.
+14.2% of matched participants previously purchased Ducks tickets but have since stopped.
 This group has already demonstrated interest in both Rinks programming and live games, making them a natural re-engagement target.
 Lower priority given the smaller population size, but the commercial upside per contact is high relative to cold outreach.

 Step 1